Pistonight/auto-switch-input/README.md

 These instructions should contain all the links to the tools that you will need.

 ## Step 2 - Write Scripts with ASIS Framework
+In this step, I will show you how to compile an existing test script.
+Please refer to the [complete reference](/doc/ASIS-Complete-Documentation.md) for details of each function.
+You can also figure out what to do from the test scripts.
+If you are already familiar with programming, especially in C, this should be very easy.

+### Get Started
+Open `src/test_button.c`

 *To Be Completed*